Jonathan-Chia/testandroll/dashboard/www/crash_course.md

 ### Test

 Choose $n_1^*$ and $n_2^*$ customers to send the treatments.
-Collect data on profit for both treatments.
+Collect data on profit (or in this case the click-through rate) for both treatments.

 ### Roll
 Choose a treatment to deploy to the remaining $N - n_1^* - n_2^*$ customers.